AlgyJr/ios_guides/Configuring-a-Parse-Server.md

             // Initialize Parse
             // Set applicationId and server based on the values in the Heroku settings.
-            // clientKey is not used on Parse open source unless explicitly configured Parse.initialize(
+            Parse.initialize(
                 with: ParseClientConfiguration(block: { (configuration: ParseMutableClientConfiguration) -> Void in
                     configuration.applicationId = "myAppId"
-                    configuration.clientKey = nil  // set to nil assuming you have not set clientKey configuration.server = "https://myAppName.herokuapp.com/parse"
+                    configuration.server = "https://myAppName.herokuapp.com/parse"
                 })
             )